ashwinchalaka/SKWLNOTES-teachyourselfWebDev/2_NodeJS/README.md

 # [ NodeJS ] -- SKWLNOTES-webdev

 ### Use Cases
-1. Mainly node is used to build lightweight servers
+* Mainly node is used to build lightweight servers
-2. Runs Javascript with competitive efficiency
+* Runs Javascript with competitive efficiency
-3. Includes "npm" (node package manager), which is full of open source developer tools
+* Includes "npm" (node package manager), which is full of open source developer tools
-4. Runs Javascript w/o a browser
+* Runs Javascript w/o a browser
 	* Note: You cannot run DOM manipulation commands in the terminal javascript interpreter

 Successful with NodeJS Server | Problematic with NodeJS Server
 ------------ | -------------
-Chat app -- managing thousands of messages up to 2000 characters each | Mathematicians app -- managing thousands of requests and they all require complex calculations
+Chat app -- managing thousands of messages up to 2000 characters each | Mathematician's app -- managing thousands of requests and they all require complex calculations

 ### Installation
 [Link to NodeJS homepage](https://nodejs.org/en/)